 When wearing a sling make sure your hand is elevated above your elbow and that your shoulder feels comfortable.
 Your shoulder should not be raised or feel tense.
-To reduce the chance of this, make sure your elbow is relaxed into the corner of the sling and that the strap is coming around your non-operated shoulder.
+To reduce this, make sure your elbow is relaxed into the corner of the sling and that the strap is coming around your non-operated shoulder.